Primary Image

 • Items are rated on a rating scale that ranges from 0 - 100.

-• Score of zero represents no confidence, a score of 100 represents complete confidence.
+• A score of zero represents no confidence, while a score of 100 represents complete confidence.

 • Overall score is calculated by adding item scores and then dividing by the total number of items.